MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/schema-overview.md

 Each row can contain one value for each attribute, and each value can be up to 100 characters log.
 The attribute values you specify in each column will be displayed as available filter values for the attribute in Teams apps that use the schema.
 Each attribute column can have up to 50 unique values.

+### Example

 Here's an example of a schema CSV file that would be created to support the hierarchy shown in the image above.
-The three required fields, `TargetName`, `ParentName`, and `TeamID`, are in the first three columns, and two additional attribute columns named `TimeZone` and `StoreType` are also included.
+This schema contains the three required columns, `TargetName`, `ParentName`, and `TeamID`, and two additional attribute columns named `TimeZone` and `StoreType`.
 The `TimeZone` attribute has values for each of the time zones in the United States.
 The `StoreType` attribute has values that include `Grocery`, `Electronics`, `Clothing`, and `Corporate`, `Regional`, and `Zone`.
 The `TimeZone` and `StoreType` attributes aren't shown in the image above; they're added here to help show how attributes can be added to node entries.

 | TargetName             | ParentName                      | TeamId                               | TimeZone | StoreType   |
 |------------------------|---------------------------------|--------------------------------------|----------|-------------|